 Curious kids age 3-12 can participate free workshops at Home Depot stores with their parents on the first Saturday morning of the month.
 Parents and kids learn how to build various wooden crafts such as toolboxes, fire trucks, wagons, and more.
 Our friend, Wendy from Wendolonia, took her sons and shared more details below.

-The workshops are designed for kids aged 5-12 and are offered the first Saturday of every month from 9-noon.
-This is an open-house type event, so you can come at any time during the open hours.
-You do not have to be there right at 9:00 am. and if you do show up at the beginning, there will probably be a line.
+The workshops are designed for kids aged 5-12 and are offered the first Saturday of every month from 9 am to noon.
+This is an open-house-style event so that you can arrive any time during the open hours window.
+You do not have to be there right at 9 am, but if you do show up at the beginning, there will probably be a line.
 I’ve never gone later in the morning, so I don’t know if they run out of kits.

-I saw children as young as two or three.
+Despite the age limits, I saw children as young as two or three participating.
 If you want to give your own child a hammer and nails, they will not stop you or check for ID.

-When you arrive, first timers are given an apron and a pin representing the current month’s project.
-In subsequent visits kids will get the collectable pin, but they are expected to bring back their aprons.
-Once it’s your turn at the table, Home Depot employees give the kids a kit with supplies for the project (often some type of wooden toy or vehicle).
-The helpers work with a couple kids at a time, walking them through the steps and coaching them on the proper use of the tools.
+When you arrive, first-timers are given an apron and a pin representing the current month’s project.
+For subsequent visits, kids will get the collectible pin, but they are expected to bring back their aprons.
+Once it’s your turn at the table, Home Depot employees will give your child a kit with supplies for the project (often some type of wooden toy or vehicle).
+The helpers work with a couple of kids at a time, walking them through the steps and coaching them on the proper use of the tools.

-7 thoughts on “Home Depot FREE workshops for kids”
+7 thoughts on “Home Depot Offers Free Weekend Workshops for Kids”

 How fun!
 I had no idea about this.
 What a great free program (I think I’ll send the Husband with the 5 year old sometime!).
 I’ll take the little one for donuts or something 🙂